 - Add the diced tomatoes, chicken stock, beans, and quinoa.
 Stir to combine.
 Bring mixture to a boil, then reduce heat, cover and simmer for 10-15 minutes, until quinoa is cooked.

 DID YOU MAKE THIS RECIPE?

-If you give this smoked turkey quinoa chili a try?
+If you give this 30 MINUTE TURKEY QUINOA CHILI a try?
 Let me know what you think.
 Leave a comment and don’t forget to take a picture and share it on my Facebook page or tag it #lenaskitchenblog on Instagram!
 I love seeing what you come up with!